-As a Missoula native, Kris loves getting others excited about learning in our outside world and local community.
+As a Missoula native, Kris loves getting others excited about learning in the outside world and local community.
 After years of teaching in traditional and outdoor education, she earned a Master’s Degree in Adventure Education from Prescott College, with a focus on place-based and environmental education.
-She started teaching at CFS as a 3rd-5th grade teacher, after which she designed and taught in our Kids-Niche after-school program for 4 years.
-She has been the Head of Curriculum and Instruction since 2016 and loves helping teachers flourish in the classroom.
-Outside of work, Kris can be found in the mountains and rivers with her husband, their delightful little girl, and their two boisterous dogs.
+She has worn many hats while at CFS, including teaching in the primary program, designing and teaching in our Kids-Niche after-school program, and helping teachers flourish as the Head of Curriculum and Instruction.
+She transitioned into the role of Executive Director in 2019.
+Outside of work, Kris can be found exploring the mountains and rivers with her husband, Robin, their delightful little girl, Avani, and their playful pups, Revvy and Kuna Boom.

 Growing up in a rural community outside of Missoula Sarah spent her time exploring Montana’s mountains, hunting, riding horses, getting lost in books, and playing in the marsh behind her house with her two sisters.
 She received her Bachelor’s of Science Degree in Resource Conservation from the University of Montana in December 2015 after many years of roaming and wandering at random.
 She hopes to eventually acquire a Master’s Degree in Environmental Education, yet recognizes that life is its own adventure and that the path a person intends to walk upon can sometimes be very different from the one they travel.
 Sarah enjoys being a teacher at Clark Fork School, spending quality time with her husband, foraging for wild foods, camping in the great outdoors, hiking, being artistic, cooking, baking, reading, playing chess, and being alive in every moment possible.

 Jenna grew up in the Highlands of New Jersey, spending much of her childhood weekends exploring the forests with her sister as her dad fly fished.
 She graduated from Ursinus College with a B.A. in Environmental Studies, and fell in love with teaching environmental education during an internship with New Jersey Audubon.
-After a couple years teaching at Tenafly Nature Center, she ventured out west to U of M, and got her M.S. in Environmental Studies, focusing much of her coursework on integrating environmental education and sustainable agriculture.
-After graduate school, she moved to the Hudson Valley and worked on farms in different capacities, and ended up at an Earth Literacy focused charter school, teaching Kindergarten and 1st grade.
-Jenna and her dog Leopold-Zebulon recently made a permanent move to Missoula, to start a life in the mountains hiking, cycling, trail running, backpacking, and exploring.
-When Jenna's not looking for birds or searching for wildflowers, she's usually drinking coffee, gardening, writing her friends letters, or throwing a stick for Leo.
+After venturing out west to U of M to get her M.S. in Environmental Studies, she farmed in the Hudson Valley for a few years and taught K/1st Grade, before the mountains of Montana called her back west.
+Jenna has taught in the Explorer program, led Kids’ Niche Beargrass for 3+ years, and started the Adventure Program at CFS.
+She, her husband Brian, and her dog Leopold-Zebulon spend their off-time trail running, cycling (though Leo hasn’t mastered bikes yet), and filling their lives with music in all ways possible.

 Celia moved to Missoula in 2016 from New York, where she grew up exploring the acres of rural farmland surrounding her home in the Hudson Valley.
 The daughter of a teacher and a chef, Celia was organically drawn to Nutrition Education and graduated with a Bachelor’s Degree in Nutrition Science from University of California, Davis in 2014.
 Before joining the CFS team, she worked as a Food Specialist at a small, independent nursery school in Greenwich Village, NYC.
 She fell in love with Western Montana after spending a couple summers working at a guest ranch outside Missoula.
 Celia loves dogs and enjoys cooking, crafting and all manner of outdoor activities.